Google Ads begins with a goal and a campaign.

 Performance Max is a goal-based campaign type that allows performance advertisers to access all Google Ads inventory from a single campaign.
 Performance Max helps you drive performance based on your specified conversion goals, delivering more conversions and value by optimising performance in real-time and across channels using Smart Bidding.

 Why choose Performance Max campaigns

-- Simple to set up, with AI optimization: Performance Max campaigns are designed to be easy to launch, and when your campaign is live, it'll be optimized by Google AI to drive the best performance possible.
+- Simple to set up, with AI optimisation: Performance Max campaigns are designed to be easy to launch, and when your campaign is live, it'll be optimised by Google AI to drive the best performance possible.
 You can steer your results by providing high-quality creative assets and sharing your expertise about which audiences are most likely to convert.

-- Increase conversions and value: Google AI optimizes your budget and bids across channels to help capture new conversion opportunities in real time.
+- Increase conversions and value: Google AI optimises your budget and bids across channels to help capture new conversion opportunities in real time.

-- Find new customers: Unlock new audience segments by using real-time understanding of user intent, behavior, and context to show up in the right moments with more relevant ads.
+- Find new customers: Unlock new audience segments by using real-time understanding of user intent, behaviour and context to show up in the right moments with more relevant ads.

 Search campaigns are text ads on search results that let you reach people while they’re searching on Google for the products and services you offer.